 Suppose architectural job fascinates you.
 Then you need to score high in four parts of the GATB: Computation, Three-Dimensional Space, Vocabulary, and Arithmetic Reasoning.

-General Aptitude Test Battery provides vocational assessment.
+General Aptitude Test Battery provides a vocational assessment.
 The assessment is particularly useful when you are going to start your career or want to shift to some other profession.

 Some other vocational interest tests use the Holland Codes of personality testing, which group interests into six categories: